How to Create Regional Load Balancers

 You can also automatically add Droplets to a load balancer during creation by providing an array of Droplet IDs in the droplet_ids field.
 Use the /v2/droplets endpoint to retrieve a list of Droplets and their IDs.

-To create an internal-only load balancer that has no public IP and is only accessible to resources in its VPC, specify the network field as INTERNAL.
+To create an internal-only load balancer that has no public IP address and is only accessible to resources in its VPC, specify the network field as INTERNAL.
 You cannot switch load balancers between regular and internal after creation.
-This feature is currently in early availability.

 How to Create a Load Balancer Using the DigitalOcean API